University for the Creative Arts Students’ Union By-laws

-1. There will exist two types of union membership:
+1.1 There will exist two types of Union membership:

-i.
-Full access to UCASU facilities and resources
+1.2.1 Complete access to Union facilities and resources.

-5. Honorary Membership, Life and Associate Membership shall be determined by the Union Trustee Board.
-All Honorary Members shall be entitled to:
+1.3 Honorary Membership, including Life and Associate Membership, shall be determined by the Board of Trustees and shall be entitled to:

-i.
-Join any Union club or society but take no part in the decision making of that club or society, or, in the case of BUCS affiliated sports teams they may not play competitive matches.
+1.3.1 Join and take part in any Union club or society so long as they are not included in any decision making towards that club or society or, in the case of a BUCS affiliated sports teams, may not play competitive matches.

-ii.
-Attend and speak at any meeting of the Union with the permission of the members at that meeting.
+1.3.2 Attend and speak at any meeting of the Union with the permission of active members at that meeting.

-iv.
-Other privileges, as may be from time to time decided upon by the Union Trustee Board.
+1.3.4 Other privileges as may be, from time to time, decided upon by the Union Board of Trustees.